Using CPVC or PEX pipe for compressed air.

 An anonymous contributor thinks there is no problem:

-If you are in the room when a plastic pipe full of compressed air explodes and it sends shards of plastic into you and those around you...
-I don't know, wouldn't you consider that a worst that could happen?
+If you are in the room when a plastic pipe full of compressed air explodes and it sends shards of plastic into you and those around you… I don’t know, wouldn’t you consider that a worst that catastrophic?
 Ignorance is bliss.
-Be blissful, friend.
+Be blissful then, friend.

 Can you use pvc to plumb air lines?